Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 ---

 Let us analyze the above incident.
-The fact that it should have escalated quicker is probably trivial by now, but there is another point to be made.
+The fact that it should have been escalated sooner, based on the above time boxing guidelines, is probably trivial by now, but there is another point to be made.
 Lets assume it was a serious bug that required re-writing a substantial chunk of the system.
-If the client is kept in the dark, they will assume that the issue should be solved in no time.
-However if we would explain to them the problem, and set their expectation to 10-12 days, then they would not be disappointed every single day that passed.
+If the client is kept in the dark, they will assume that the issue will be resolved at any moment.
+However if we  explain to them the problem, and set their expectation to 10-12 days, then they would not be disappointed every single day that passed.

 That is one of the big takeaways from this story.
-The 10 days to find a solution is of course bad, especially given the fact that we were able to solve it within 2 hours once more experienced developers stepped in.
-But what is really bad, is that the client was not aware of the time table, and what is even worse is that the effort that have been done were not communicated.
-So from their perspective, if they didn't hear anything from us, they assumed we didn't do any work.
+The 10 days to find a solution is of course detrimental, especially given the fact that we were able to solve it within 2 hours once more experienced developers stepped in.
+But what is troubling, is that the client was not aware of the time table, and our efforts were not communicated.
+So from their perspective, as long as they did not hear from us and the problem was not yet solved, they could only assumed we were not working on it.

-Notice for example how when a lead developer stepped in, four different updates in the issue queue were done in the span of two hours.
-Even though it's very technical talk, it provides internally some context, and to the client it shows something is on it, and some progress is being achieved.
+Notice for example that when a lead developer stepped in, four different updates in the issue queue were done in the span of two hours.
+Even though it's very technical talk, it provides internally some context, and to the client it shows someone is on it.

 ![Constantly updating all the stakeholders](images/solving_problem/image2.jpg)

-The effect of such a case, are obviously having an un-happy client, which will not be so patient the next time should something happen.
-Being able to avoid those pitfalls is very important.
+The ramifications of this case is an un-happy client that will not be patient the next time a system bug presents itself.
+This is a very important pitfull to avoid.
-It doesn't mean that from now on, every single issue should be pushed up to the managment or lead develoeprs, but rather being able to understand that there is always a client, and according to the situation they have high expectations form us and we try to do our best to deliver.
+It doesn't mean that from now on, every single issue should be pushed up to the managment or lead develoeprs.
+Use time boxing as an indication to when to escalate.
+The lesson learned here is that we must always remember there is a client with high expectations from us and we must communicate and manage their expectations during the sensitive period of a system bug.
+We are doing our best to deliver and they need to know about it.

-Note that it's probably worth mentioning that doing a mistake is fine.
-Usually no problem there.
-However having the same mistake twice is really sloppy, and we should strive to avoid it.
+**Note** - It's worth mentioning here that making a mistake is fine.
+As seen above, a mistake has spurred this use case for all of us to learn from.
+However, making the same mistake twice is sloppy, and we strive to avoid this.